andreysaf/PDF-SDK-Evaluation-2021/README.md

 ![selection in react-pdf](./assets/screenshots/react-pdf/react-pdf-selection.gif)

 Searching for any words that have a break in them, does not return the results.
-There is a [closed issue](https://github.com/wojtekmaj/react-pdf/issues/189) for searching in general where Wojciech reiterates that `react-pdf` is
+There is a [closed issue](https://github.com/wojtekmaj/react-pdf/issues/189) for searching in general where Wojciech reiterates that:

 > React-PDF does not aim to be a fully fledged PDF reader,
 > it only gives you an easy way to display PDFs so that you can build some UI around it.